Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 Remaining system life post-payback13–15 years

-California Gas Is at $5.76/Gallon.
+California Gas Is at $5.79/Gallon.
 What Are You Waiting For?

-Solar + battery + EV is the only energy stack that gives California homeowners control over what they pay to power their lives and their vehicles.
-We cover PG&E, SMUD, Pioneer Community Energy, and SCE territories across Northern and Central California.
+Solar + battery + EV is the only energy stack that gives California homeowners control over what they pay.
+We serve PG&E, SMUD, Pioneer Community Energy, and SCE territories across Northern and Central California.

 Get Your Free Estimate →